The Village Voice: Early history

-During the 1980s and onward, the Voice was known for its staunch support for gay rights, and it published an annual Gay Pride issue every June.
+During the 1980s and onward, The Voice was known for its staunch support for gay rights, and it published an annual Gay Pride issue every June.
 However, early in its history, the newspaper had a reputation as having a homophobic slant.
 While reporting on the Stonewall riots of 1969, the newspaper referred to the riots as "The Great Faggot Rebellion".
 Two reporters, Howard Smith and Lucian Truscott IV, both used the words "faggot" and "dyke" in their articles about the riots.
 (These words were not commonly used by homosexuals to refer to each other at this time.)
-Smith and Truscott retrieved their press cards from the Voice offices, which were very close to the bar, as the trouble began; they were among the first journalists to record the event, Smith being trapped inside the bar with the police, and Truscott reporting from the street.
-After the riot, the Gay Liberation Front (GLF) attempted to promote dances for gays and lesbians in the Voice, but were not allowed to use the words "gay" or "homosexual", which the newspaper considered derogatory.
+Smith and Truscott retrieved their press cards from The Voice offices, which were very close to the bar, as the trouble began; they were among the first journalists to record the event, Smith being trapped inside the bar with the police, and Truscott reporting from the street.
+After the riot, the Gay Liberation Front (GLF) attempted to promote dances for gays and lesbians in The Voice, but were not allowed to use the words "gay" or "homosexual", which the newspaper considered derogatory.
 The newspaper changed its policy after the GLF petitioned it to do so.
-Over time, the Voice changed its stance, and, in 1982, became the second organization in the US known to have extended domestic partner benefits.
+Over time, The Voice changed its stance, and, in 1982, became the second organization in the US known to have extended domestic partner benefits.
 Jeff Weinstein, an employee of the paper and shop steward for the publishing local of District 65 UAW, negotiated and won agreement in the union contract to extend health, life insurance, and disability benefits to the "spouse equivalents" of its union members.

-The Voice's competitors in New York City include New York Observer and Time Out New York.
-Seventeen alternative weeklies around the United States are owned by the Voice's former parent company Village Voice Media.
+The Voice's competitors in New York City include The New York Observer and Time Out New York.
+Seventeen alternative weeklies around the United States are owned by The Voice's former parent company Village Voice Media.
 The film section writers and editors also produced a weekly Voice Film Club podcast.

-In 1996, after decades of carrying a cover price, the Voice switched from a paid weekly to a free, alternative weekly.
-The Voice website was a recipient of the National Press Foundation’s Online Journalism Award in 2001 and the Editor & Publisher EPpy Award for Best Overall U.S. Newspaper Online Service – Weekly, Community, Alternative & Free in 2003.
+In 1996, after decades of carrying a cover price, The Voice switched from a paid weekly to a free, alternative weekly.
+The Voice website was a recipient of the National Press Foundation's Online Journalism Award in 2001 and the Editor & Publisher EPpy Award for Best Overall U.S. Newspaper Online Service – Weekly, Community, Alternative & Free in 2003.

 In 2005, the Phoenix alternative weekly chain New Times Media purchased the company and took the Village Voice Media name.
-Previous owners of The Village Voice or of Village Voice Media have included co-founders Fancher and Wolf, New York City Councilman Carter Burden, New York Magazine founder Clay Felker, Rupert Murdoch, and Leonard Stern of the Hartz Mountain empire.
+Previous owners of The Village Voice or of Village Voice Media have included co-founders Fancher and Wolf, New York City Councilman Carter Burden, New York magazine founder Clay Felker, Rupert Murdoch, and Leonard Stern of the Hartz Mountain empire.